galstreams: A Library of Milky Way Stellar Stream Footprints and Tracks: Streams' data and track realisations

-In what follows we briefly describe the specific information used to implement each attribute (position, distance, proper motion, radial velocity) of a stream's track and its provenance\footnote{Wherever data is reported to have been read-off a plot, the \href{https://apps.automeris.io/wpd/}{WebPlotDigitizer} tool was used.}.
+In what follows we briefly describe the specific information used to implement each attribute (position, distance, proper motion, radial velocity) of a stream's track and its individual provenance. \neww{As will become apparent, for many streams the data needed to implement the tracks was only available from figures, not tables or quantitative data provided in the article's text.
+In these cases, the data has been read-off the relevant plots cited using the WebPlotDigitizer tool.} \footnote{Available at \url{https://apps.automeris.io/wpd/}}

 \paragraph*{20.0-1-M18}

 The celestial track was implemented as the great circle arc (of minimum length) with galactocentric pole, mid-point coordinates and length as reported by \citet{Mateu2018}.
 The mean galactocentric distance reported by the authors was adopted for the full track.
 The coordinates were transformed back to the heliocentric frame assuming $R_\odot=-8.5$~kpc, as adopted by the authors.